 - Brown sugar

-The most-accepted method of long-term food storage is to put dehydrated or freeze-dried foods into a Mylar bag with oxygen absorbers and then put these into a bucket.
+The most accepted long-term food storage method is putting dehydrated or freeze-dried foods into a Mylar bag with oxygen absorbers and then putting them into a bucket.

-The material has revolutionized food storage because it is durable, lightweight, and doesn’t allow air or moisture through.
+The material has revolutionized food storage because it is durable, lightweight, and doesn’t allow air or moisture.

 When choosing Mylar bags, make sure you pay attention to the thickness.
-A thickness of at least 5.4 mil is recommended.
+A thickness of at least 5.4 mils is recommended.